-2. Introduction
+2. INTRODUCTION

 The palaeontological heritage of South Africa is unsurpassed and can only be described in superlatives.
 The South African palaeontological record gives us insight in inter alia the origin of dinosaurs, mammals and humans.

-Fossils are also used to identify rock strata and determine the geological context of the subregion with other continents and played a crucial role in the discovery of Gondwanaland and the formulation of the theory of plate tectonics.
+Fossils are also used to identify rock strata and determine the geological context of the subregion with other continents and to study evolutionary relationships, sedimentary processes and palaeoenvironments.
+South African fossils were central in the discovery of Gondwanaland and the formulation of the theory of plate tectonics.
 Fossils are also used to study evolutionary relationships, sedimentary processes and palaeoenvironments.